QRCS-CORP/QSC/README.md

 This implementation uses both a base reference code and optimized AVX/AVX2/AVX512 intrinsics for maximum performance.
 For best results, set your project properties to utilize the highest available SIMD instruction set supported by your CPU—AVX-512 instructions are fully supported and offer the best performance profile.

+Written to high-security standards (MISRA), and intended as a solution for environments that require a strong guarantee of long-term security and implementation correctness.
+The QSC library is set apart from the alternatives, incorporating the strongest cryptographic primitives available in the world today.

 ## Version